Klaurx/Russian_SCADA_ASTUE-RTU-custom_protocol-dump/README.md

 Reverse engineering of a proprietary Russian industrial telemetry protocol stack recovered from a QNX Neutrino based SCADA remote terminal unit.
-Research conducted with explicit written permission from NCIRCC (National Coordination Center for Computer Incidents).
 All IP addresses and operationally sensitive identifiers have been fully redacted before publication.

 Read the LICENSE before examining any files.